versionone/openAgile/VersionOne/Artifacts/BigPicture.md

 * Community members ask technical questions here
 * Community members ask for alternatives and product comparisons from their peers here
-* We, and community members, document technical "How-Tos" and link to code samples located in GitHub
+* V1 Team, and community members, document technical "How-Tos" and link to code samples located in GitHub

 ## Google Groups